-Tilicho Lake is located in 4,949m one of the highest lakes in the world.
+Majestic Tilicho Lake is located at 4,949m one of the highest lakes in the world.
 Majestic Tilicho lake trek is very popular but Tilicho pass is not an easy trek comparing to Thorong la pass so we recommend only for experienced trekkers however traveling in Monsoon time is best.
 Mesokanta La pass (5,315m/17,433 feet) is equally popular as a tilicho pass trekking in Nepal.
-Many experienced trekkers are calling mesokanto la rather tilicho pass.
+Many experienced trekkers are calling Meso Kanto la rather tilicho pass.

 Moreover, on an excursion, you can see the settlements of diverse communities such as Chhetri, Tibetian sherpa, Thakali, Magars, Tamang, and Gurung.
 Furthermore, you can see some wild animals such as Mountain Thar/ Goat, Leopards, Jackal, birds such as pheasant, long-tail birds among others.

-This is a classical trek with 12 days itinerary compared to most walks in this region.
-The particular route is designed for world travelers who wish to hike Tilicho pass with relaxing manner however if you are planning with limited time wise than take a look this special itinerary on Annapurna Circuit short trek – 10 Days is the best choice.Day 01 Arrival at Kathmandu valley
+Hiking Tilicho is a classical trek with 12 days itinerary compared to most walks in this region.
+The particular route is designed for world travelers who wish to hike at Tilicho pass in a comfortable manner.
+However, if you are planning with limited time-wise then take a look at this special itinerary on Annapurna Circuit short trek – 10 Days is the best choice.Day 01 Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about further programs.

-Early morning, Gokyo treks and Expedition’s experienced guide will come to take you at your hotel at 7.00 am then taking a taxi drive to Gongabu bus station.
+Early morning, Gokyo treks agency guide will come to take you to your hotel at 7.00 am.
+Drive with a taxi to the Gongabu bus station.
 We take a Micro Bus takes about 7 hours to reach Besisahar town.
 As you are in Besisahar, you have some stunning snow-capped mountain scenery.
-Then we take a local bus or local jeep to Syange village where we stay overnight at guest house.
+We take a local bus or local jeep to Syange village.

 The day begins with the rocky mountain trails following the Marsyandi Rivers steadily uphill to Tal at 1675m, the first village in the Manang district.
 We make a trail verse crossing a wide, flat valley.
 The journey continues up and down to Dharapani at 1890m.
 A stone entrance chorten typical of the Tibetan influenced villages.
 Upon reaching Bagarchhap at 2160 m the typical flat-roofed stone houses of local Tibetans design along with the village surrounded by apple Orchards and maize fields.

 The trail continues through the forest, but near the river, to Kopar at 2590m.
 As we reach the Chame, the headquarters of the Manang district, we are rewarded by the fine views of Annapurna II as you approach Chame & two small hot springs by the town.
-Along with this route we are introduced to a local community said to have migrated from Tibet a long time past, noticeable by their different features.
-With them, they have bought local Tibetan house designs and maintained their ways. .
+We introduce to a local community said to have migrated from Tibet a long time past, noticeable by their different features.
+With them, they have bought local Tibetan house designs and maintained their ways.

 The day starts through deep forest in a steep and narrow valley, crosses a river on a long bridge at 2910m.
 Then we cross another bridge at 3040m, from where the view of the soaring Paungda Danda rock face really begins to appear.
 From there the trail joins to climb to Pisang, which sprawls between 3200m & 3300 m. in the late afternoon, visit upper Pisang for Manangis and their lifestyles and as well as an amazing Himalayan view.